sourcegraph/handbook/content/product/product_management/rollout_process.md

 Some features have a [beta or experimental label](../beta_and_experimental_feature_labels.md), you can read more about how that works there.

+[Pricing features](pricing.md) is a complicated topic and has its own page.

 ## Launch Tiers

 Product features fall into different buckets depending on how much engagement with marketing is needed.
 Definitions for [L1, L2, and L3 launches](../../marketing/product-marketing/marketing_launch_tiers.md) can be found in the marketing handbook.